 (d) Not exceed seven feet in height or seven feet in length.

-2) Advertising signs shall contain no photographs, silhouettes, drawings or pictorial representations of any kind.
+2) Business signs shall contain no photographs, silhouettes, drawings or pictorial representations of any kind.

-3) Each letter forming a word on an advertising sign shall be of a solid color, and each such letter shall be the same print-type, size and color.
+3) Each letter forming a word on a business sign shall be of a solid color, and each such letter shall be the same print-type, size and color.
 The background behind such lettering on the display surface of an advertising sign shall be of a uniform and solid color.

 6. “I – 1” and “I – 2” Districts.

 a.
-Functional Types Permitted: Any type listed in Section 2 – a.
+Functional Types Permitted: Any type listed in Section 1.

 b.
-Structural Types Permitted: Any type listed in Section 2 – b.
+Structural Types Permitted: Any type listed in Section 2.

 c.
 Number of Signs Permitted: